 It’s not only new businesses and market entrants that fail to play their marketing gambit.
 Industry goliaths have not been spared either.
 In the 1980s, Colgate, a brand known for its oral hygiene products, decided to diversify its offering by launching frozen, ready-made meals.
 Enter Colgate Kitchen Entrees.
 However, the association of the Colgate brand name with toothpaste was impossible to shake off.
 Since minty-fresh frozen lasagna doesn’t really stimulate the appetite, the product failed to generate the results the brand’s marketing team desired.

 If the brand had invested time and resources to test their concept in the early stages of the development process before launch, they wouldn’t be on lists of brand blunders today.

-By examining mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
+By examining market research mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
 Here, concept testing proves its effectiveness.

 In simple words, product concept testing is a marketing research method brands employ to gauge their target customers’ readiness and willingness for a concept or idea before its launch.
 Concept testing involves both quantitative and qualitative methods to determine how their intended target market will react to an idea when presented in the form of a product.

 The principle benefits of concept testing is it enables brands to get an unbiased perspective for their concepts and can save time and money by simulating a test market.
 Any marketer with an idea will have a bias, wrongly assuming that every new product or feature concept will succeed in the market.
 This seldom happens in practical application as many products fail every year.

 Besides testing the product idea’s market potential, concept testing allows marketers to dig deeper into the concept’s micro-aspects.
 From aesthetics and particular features to pricing, you can redesign, amplify, or eliminate certain product aspects.